Philipp Franz von Siebold: International endeavours

-After his return to Europe, Siebold tried to exploit his knowledge of Japan.
+After his return to Europe, von Siebold tried to exploit his knowledge of Japan.
 Whilst living in Boppard, from 1852 he corresponded with Russian diplomats such as Baron von Budberg-Bönninghausen, the Russian ambassador to Prussia, which resulted in an invitation to go to St Petersburg to advise the Russian government how to open trade relations with Japan.
 Though still employed by the Dutch government he did not inform the Dutch of this voyage until after his return.

-American Naval Commodore Matthew C. Perry consulted Siebold in advance of his voyage to Japan in 1854.
+American Naval Commodore Matthew C. Perry consulted von Siebold in advance of his voyage to Japan in 1854.
 He notably advised Townsend Harris on how Christianity might be spread to Japan, alleging based on his time there that the Japanese "hated" Christianity.

-In 1858, the Japanese government lifted the banishment of Siebold.
+In 1858, the Japanese government lifted the banishment of von Siebold.
 He returned to Japan in 1859 as an adviser to the Agent of the Dutch Trading Society (Nederlandsche Handel-Maatschappij) in Nagasaki, Albert Bauduin.
-After two years the connection with the Trading Society was severed as the advice of Siebold was considered to be of no value.
+After two years the connection with the Trading Society was severed as the advice of von Siebold was considered to be of no value.
 In Nagasaki he fathered another child with one of his female servants.

-In 1861 Siebold organised his appointment as an adviser to the Japanese government and went in that function to Edo.
+In 1861 von Siebold organised his appointment as an adviser to the Japanese government and went in that function to Edo.
 There he tried to obtain a position between the foreign representatives and the Japanese government.
-As he had been specially admonished by the Dutch authorities before going to Japan that he was to abstain from all interference in politics, the Dutch Consul General in Japan, J.K. de Wit, was ordered to ask Siebold's removal.
-Siebold was ordered to return to Batavia and from there he returned to Europe.
+As he had been specially admonished by the Dutch authorities before going to Japan that he was to abstain from all interference in politics, the Dutch Consul General in Japan, J.K. de Wit, was ordered to ask von Siebold's removal.
+Von Siebold was ordered to return to Batavia and from there he returned to Europe.

-After his return he asked the Dutch government to employ him as Consul General in Japan but the Dutch government severed all relations with Siebold who had a huge debt because of loans given to him, except for the payment of his pension.
+After his return he asked the Dutch government to employ him as Consul General in Japan but the Dutch government severed all relations with von Siebold who had a huge debt because of loans given to him, except for the payment of his pension.

-Siebold kept trying to organise another voyage to Japan.
+Von Siebold kept trying to organise another voyage to Japan.
 After he did not succeed in gaining employment with the Russian government, he went to Paris in 1865 to try to interest the French government in funding another expedition to Japan, but failed.
 He died in Munich on 18 October 1866.

 Legacy

-Plants named after Siebold
+Plants named after von Siebold

 The botanical and horticultural spheres of influence have honored Philipp Franz von Siebold by naming some of the very garden-worthy plants that he studied after him.
 Examples include: